Beta Cephei

-Beta Cephei (β Cephei, abbreviated Beta Cep, β Cep) is a triple star system of the third magnitude in the constellation of Cepheus.
+Beta Cephei is a triple star system in the northern constellation of Cepheus.
+Its name is a Bayer designation that is Latinized from β Cephei, and abbreviated Beta Cep or β Cep.
+This system is a visible to the naked eye as a point of light with a combined apparent visual magnitude that ranges from 3.16±to, making it a third magnitude star.
 Based on parallax measurements obtained during the Hipparcos mission, it is approximately 690 light-years distant from the Sun.
 It is the prototype of the Beta Cephei variable stars.

 It consists of a binary pair (designated Beta Cephei A) together with a third companion (B).
 The binary's two components are themselves designated Beta Cephei Aa (officially named Alfirk /'ælfərk/, the traditional name for the system) and Ab.

 Nomenclature

 β Cephei (Latinised to Beta Cephei) is the system's Bayer designation.
 The designations of the two constituents as Beta Cephei A and B, and those of A's components - Beta Cephei Aa and Ab - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Beta Cephei bore the traditional name Alfirk, derived from the Arabic الفرقة al-firqah "the flock" (of sheep).
 With Alpha Cephei (Alderamin) and Eta Cephei (Alkidr), they were Al Kawākib al Firḳ الكوكب الفرق "the stars of the flock" by Ulug Beg.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Alfirk for the component Beta Cephei Aa on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.